WARNING: Eating This Way Could Unknowingly Decrease Your Bone Density

 Ghrelin is more than just a “hunger hormone.”
 It stabilizes glucose homeostasis, but it also reduces the activity of the sympathetic nervous system.
 According to research, this means that ghrelin improves chances of survival in case of a heart attack.2 Amazingly, ghrelin also prevents muscle atrophy because of its ability to induce muscle differentiation (basically, it stimulates the formation of muscle cells).

-Now that you know this, you can easily realize that the nutritional scope of the Save Our Bones Program is multi-faceted and broad.
+Now that you know this, you can easily realize that the nutritional scope of the Osteoporosis Reversal Program is multi-faceted and broad.

 It effectively builds bone density in many ways, as scientific research continues to reveal more aspects in which a balanced, alkalizing diet, rich in Foundation Foods, is necessary for the health of your bones and your whole body.